LiteraDev/ImprovedNetherStar-DataPack/README.md

-# Improved Nether Star for Minecraft 1.19
+# Improved Nether Star for Minecraft

-This Datapack adds new crafting recipes using the Nether Star.
+This Data Pack adds new crafting recipes using the Nether Star.

 Items included:
+  - Bottle o' Enchanting
   - Budding Amethyst
   - Dragon Egg
   - Elytra
   - Enchanted Golden Apple
   - End Portal Frame
-  - Bottle o' Enchanting
   - Lodestone (multiply)
   - Name Tag
+  - Reinforced Deepslate [NEW]
   - Sculk Catalyst
   - Totem of Undying
   - Trident
-  - Reinforced Deepslate [NEW]

 # Crafting recipes
 To see the crafting recipes check out the gallery on [Imgur][star].